adeishs/kafa/README.md

-# kafa
-Get a random non-English translation of ‘coffee’
+Get a random non-English translation of ‘coffee’ using MyMemory API.